vikiten10/lms-quiz-bot/README.md

 Steps :
  * Install python interpreter and make sure to join PATH while installation.
+ * Install selenium , run the command 'pip install selenium' in your cmd.
  * Check your chrome or edge(use revamped edge) versions and search for their webdrivers in the below sites,

          * Chrome webdriver - https://chromedriver.chromium.org/downloads